heremaps/gluecodium/docs/swift_code_design.md

 ## Interfaces with Swift implementation

-If the deployment property `IsInterface=true` is set, Genium generates a protocal in Swift which can be implemented in Swift and passed to C++.
-Genium generates the necessary proxy class.
+If the deployment property `IsInterface=true` is set, Gluecodium generates a protocal in Swift which can be implemented in Swift and passed to C++.
+Gluecodium generates the necessary proxy class.
 Holding a `shared_ptr` to the proxy on C++ side will extend the life of the Swift object.
 ![Listeners code overview](diagrams/SwiftProxy.svg)